haka-security/haka/doc/ref/vbuffer.rst

     .. lua:method:: select()

-        :param data: Return a reference iterator and the extracted buffer.
+        :returns: Return a reference iterator and the extracted buffer.
-        :paramtype data: :lua:class:`vbuffer_iterator` and :lua:class:`vbuffer`
+        :rtype: :lua:class:`vbuffer_iterator` and :lua:class:`vbuffer`

         Select the sub buffer.
 The content of it will be extracted from the buffer.
 To reinsert the data, you can use :lua:func:`vbuffer_iterator::restore()`